 Web Designer Resources and Tools in no particular order.

 This is a very useful tool offered by Adobe for choosing a colour scheme for your website project.
 It allows you to play around with various colours to see how they work together.
-A set of incorporated colour rules allow you to select along predefined rules including complementary colours and monochromatic colours.
+A set of incorporated colour rules allows you to select among predefined rules including complementary colours and monochromatic colours.
 Individual colours can be tweaked to your liking and both RGB and HEX numbers are provided.
 Signing in with your Adobe ID allows you to save your colour themes.
 Don't have an Adobe ID?
-Simply take a screen shot of your theme and sample the colours in your favourite photo editor.
+Simply take a screenshot of your theme and sample the colours in your favourite photo editor.

 Stylify Me is a handy tool for discovering the style elements of any website.
 Quickly gain an overview of the style guide of a site, including colours, fonts, sizing and spacing.
 Stylify Me saves you the trouble of examining the source code and CSS of a site or inspecting each element individually.

 Dada Mail allows you to run a verified mailing list right on your own website.
 Designed for small business, Dada Mail provides an economical and flexible solution to reach your subscribers and no tiered pricing linked to the size of your email list.
 Perfect for those not interested in using an email service such as MailChimp or AWeber.
 I've never used Dada Mail personally but know many designers who do.